 - Share information about your child with family/guests i.e. their likes, interests, recent news.
 Encourage your family and guests to engage your child about things important to them and/or things happening in their life, encourage them to get to know your child and meet your child where they are at.

 - Does your child use sign language or are they learning sign language (ASL, PSE, SEE)?
 Include the family.
 Send all the people that will be attending a list of commonly used daily signs or even holidays signs, send them a link to an online resource, or even mail them a DVD of signs ahead of time.

 - Communicate with your family the importance of ensuring that your child has access to what is happening around them during the holidays, explaining how difficult busy and loud environments can be.

-- Give family members basic tips, for example: talk naturally; don’t over emphasize; please face my child and make eye contact when talking to them; if my child asks you to repeat yourself, please do so, never say never mind; need to get my child’s attention?
+- Give family members basic tips, for example: talk naturally; don’t over emphasize; please face my child and make eye contact when talking to them; if my child asks you to repeat yourself, please do so, never say never mind, help my child feel like what they have to communicate is important too because it is; need to get my child’s attention?
 Move into their visual field or gently tap their shoulder or elbow if needed, etc.